 To illustrate this, one study estimated that between 40%–100% of deaths from anaphylaxis involved food that had been prepared outside of the home.
 The result here is often an excessively restricted diet, one that also has downsides for nutrition, socializing and much more.
 With these issues in mind, OIT ensures allergy sufferers have fewer restrictions after they have completed the desensitization process.

 With avoidance being the initial response to a food allergy, it can be difficult to immediately understand OIT.
 Consuming allergens and potentially risking an allergic reaction may seem like the last thing a parent would agree to.
 However, OIT is a safe process that places strict limits on how much of an allergen a patient is allowed to consume.

 A mild allergic response during OIT is possible, and most likely to occur in the early stages.
 Most symptoms will not be particularly concerning, and your allergist will be available to monitor reactions during the buildup phase.
 Some studies have seen 10% dropout rates from trials as a result of adverse events.
 Again, these reactions are unlikely to be severe, and Chacko Food Allergy Treatment Center desensitization treatment prioritizes patient safety at all stages.

 Can I consume the food allergen in my daily diet after OIT?

 After a successful treatment, you should be able to consume the food allergen while also taking occasional maintenance doses to keep tolerance levels high.

 Is my child suitable for OIT?

 OIT is suitable for children with food allergies.
-A consultation with Dr. Chacko can diagnose your child’s allergies and determine if OIT is the best approach.
+After a consultation with one of our allergists, we can diagnose your child’s allergies and determine if OIT is the best approach.